2023 Pacific typhoon season

-The season ran throughout 2023, though most tropical cyclones typically develop between May and October.
+The season ran throughout the year, though most tropical cyclones typically develop between May and October.
 The season's first named storm, Sanvu, formed on April 21, while its last named storm, Jelawat, dissipated on December 20.
-In May, Typhoon Mawar intensified into the first typhoon of the season on May 21, later becoming one of the strongest Northern Hemisphere tropical cyclones on record in May.
+In May, Typhoon Mawar intensified into the first typhoon of the season on May 21 and then further intensified into season's first super typhoon on May 25, becoming one of the strongest Northern Hemisphere tropical cyclones on record in May.

 The scope of this article is limited to the Pacific Ocean north of the equator between 100°E and the 180th meridian.
 Within the northwestern Pacific Ocean, two separate agencies assign names to tropical cyclones, which can result in a system having two names.
 The Japan Meteorological Agency (JMA) names a tropical cyclone when it is estimated to have 10-minute sustained winds of at least 65 km/h anywhere in the basin.
-The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) assigns names to tropical cyclones that move into or form as a tropical depression within the Philippine Area of Responsibility (PAR), defined as the area between 135°E-115°E and 5°N–25°N, regardless of whether the JMA has already named the system.
+The Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) assigns names to tropical cyclones that move into or form as a tropical depression within the Philippine Area of Responsibility (PAR), defined as the area between 135°E and 115°E and between 5°N and 25°N, regardless of whether the JMA has already named the system.
 Tropical depressions monitored by the United States Joint Typhoon Warning Center (JTWC) are given a numerical designation with a "W" suffix, which means "west", a reference to the western Pacific region.
 (Note: A super typhoon is an unofficial category used by the JTWC for a typhoon with winds of at least 240 km/h.)